Frederick W. Smith

 FedEx Corporation

-Born in 1944 in Marks, Mississippi, Frederick W. Smith is the founder of FedEx Corporation and executive chairman of the board of directors.
+Born in 1944 in Marks, Mississippi, Frederick W. Smith was the founder of FedEx Corporation and former executive chairman of the board of directors.
 The original analyses about the logistic needs of a highly automated future society were done during his tenure as an undergraduate at Yale College, where he earned his degree in 1966.

 After four years of service in the Marines, including two tours of duty in Vietnam, he launched the original air-ground Federal Express network, which began operations in 1973 to serve the rapidly growing high-tech, high-value-added sectors of the economy Smith had predicted.
-The company has since grown into a $87.7 billion global enterprise that serves more than 220 countries and territories.
+The company has since grown into an $87.7 billion global enterprise that serves more than 220 countries and territories.

 FedEx has been widely acknowledged for its commitment to total quality service.
 In 1990, FedEx Express became the first service company to win the Malcolm Baldrige National Quality Award.